lukkasz323/tetris_game/README.md

 # tetris_game
-A Tetris game in Python.
+A Tetris game in Python with pygame.

 # Requirements
 - Python 3.10